kyangy/blog/README.md

 The format of your blog needs to be in **Markdown Format** , for more information on that, please follow this [link](https://www.markdownguide.org/basic-syntax/#emphasis)

-To check your work you can post it in a new file on this Github repository, then click preview, or use this [site](https://markdownlivepreview.com)
+To check your work you can post it in a new file on this Github repository, then click `Preview changes`, or use this [site](https://markdownlivepreview.com)

 ### Submitting A Blog